 There are several benefits over standard broadband when you connect to the Internet through a fast broadband service.
 For example, data transmission via light is an automatic security improvement because the data cannot be "read" in this format.

 The big benefit is the positive consequences of the higher connectivity speed.
-This means you are able to download content, and upload data more quickly and search the Internet faster.
+This means you are able to download content, upload data more quickly and search the Internet faster.

 If you are an avid Netflix, Amazon Prime or other streaming media viewer, then a fibre broadband service ensures your stream is seamless, i.e. no video breaks or pauses, or audio synchronization and "Jitter" issues.
 On-demand TV is more or less instant over fibre when you select your programme, too.